Colombia says uncovered spying aimed at disrupting peace talks

 “Of course, we condemn any illegal activity, if proven, which took place there and await the swift results of the investigation and the maximum sentence for those responsible,” Zuluaga’s campaign said in a statement.

-A statement from the prosecutor’s office said information revealed the spying targeted a FARC member in charge of media relations in Havana and the email accounts of two Cuban journalists.
+A statement from the prosecutor’s office said information so far revealed the spying targeted a member of the FARC rebels in charge of media relations in Havana, where peace talks have been conducted, and the email accounts of two Cuban journalists.

+“It is very, very serious that any person or any organization is deliberately trying to sabotage the peace process through illegal interceptions,” said Santos.

+“I‘m going to ask the prosecutor to please get to the bottom of this matter.”

 President Santos has made the Havana peace talks the hallmark of his four years in office, and he says he needs to secure a second mandate on May 25 to reach a peace deal ending five decades of civil conflict.